Home » Italian Sauteed Zucchini

 How To Make Italian Sauteed Zucchini

-3. Stir and continue cooking for another 2–3 minutes, stirring once or twice, until the zucchini is tender but still holds its shape.
+Stir the zucchini and continue cooking for another 2 to 3 minutes, stirring only once or twice, until tender but still holding its shape.
+I love using a spatula tong combo to turn the zucchini easily without breaking the slices.

-4. Add the minced garlic in the last 1–2 minutes of cooking and stir often so it doesn’t burn.
+Add the minced garlic in the last 1 to 2 minutes of cooking and stir often so it becomes fragrant but does not burn.

-5. Season the zucchini with salt, pepper, and Italian herbs.
+Season with salt, pepper, and Italian herbs.
+For a little kick, sprinkle in some red pepper flakes.

 Chef Jenn’s Tips